Bilingualism in the classrooms

 At the French American Academy, we believe in the transformative powers of a bilingual education.

 Exposing a child to more than one language at a young age is crucial.
 This early exposure takes full advantage of a child’s innate language-learning abilities and natural curiosity about the world.
+Not only it gives them fantastic language skills, but It also provides them with an understanding of cultural differences and similarities of the two countries.

 At the French American Academy, children are taught to be bilingual with varying emphasis on French and English.